 The Society holds wonderful biennial conventions.
 The next convention is scheduled to take place September 30 to October 5, 2021, in Amsterdam, the Netherlands.

 President: Ms. Marsha Vargas HANDLEY

 For details, please check the INS website: http://www.netsuke.org/

 The INS mentioned above has local chapters in the US, Japan, and Europe.
-The chapters organize meetings, where some members give lectures to share their knowledge with other members and have friendly discussions, or occasionally visit some places together to see nice collections of netsuke.
+The chapters organize meetings, in which members give lectures to share their knowledge and have informal but informative discussions, while occasionally also visiting fine collections of netsuke.

-Please contact chairpersons for more information such as membership fees A full list of chapters is available through the INS website and the INS Journal.
+Please contact the relevant chairperson for more information such as membership fees.
+A full list of chapters is available through the INS website and the INS Journal.

 Chairperson: Mr. Robert A. FLEISCHEL

 Address: c/o Yabane K.K., Yotsuya 4-28-29-704, Shinjuku-ku, Tokyo 160-0004, Japan